Nkekev/Superbeat-Xonic-Extended/README.md

 #### MISC INFORMATIONS :
  * The title screen and some backgrounds has better quality coming from the PS4 version.
- * The final project release is planned for March 2019 and will feature 21 new custom songs + the 20 exclusive PS4 dlcs.
+ * The final project will feature 21 new custom songs + the 20 exclusive PS4 dlcs.

 #### SCREENSHOTS :